dkaiser014/cryptow/README.md

 ## TODO's

 - [x] Do an API request to the [coinmarketcap.com](https://coinmarketcap.com)
-- [x] List all the cryptocurrencies
+- [x] List all the cryptocurrencies.
-- [ ] Refactor and improve the `main.go` file
+- [ ] Refactor and improve the `main.go` file.
-- [ ] Print the cryptos with their prices and in a styled way
+- [ ] Print the cryptos with their prices below or at the side.
-- [ ] Find a way to add colors to the prices
+- [ ] Add colors to the prices.